The Importance of a Good Night’s Rest:

 4. Watch Your Diet:

-• Avoid large meals, caffeine, and alcohol close to bedtime, as they can disrupt sleep.
+• Avoid large meals, caffeine, and alcohol close to bedtime, as they can disrupt sleep, by elevating the heart rate for 4 - 6 hours and preventing deep sleep.

-• No alcohol within 5 - 6 hours of going to bedas the liver’s processing of the alcohol sequesters a lot of energy making it difficult to enter into deep restorative sleep and generally leads to restlessness and poor sleep.
+• No alcohol within 5 - 6 hours of going to bed as the liver’s processing of the alcohol sequesters a lot of energy making it difficult to enter into deep restorative sleep and generally leads to restlessness and poor sleep.
+Alcohol, which acts like benzodiazepines, is an addictive sedative that interferes with sleep long after consumption.

 • No snacks or large meals a minimum of 2 (preferably 3) hours before bedtime.
-When the body is involved in digestion, the energy sequestered from the body to digest the food, prevents the body from entering deep, restorative sleep, which is critical for the body to detoxify and recover.
+When the body is involved in digestion, the energy sequestered from the body to digest the food, elevates the heart rate and prevents the body from entering deep, restorative sleep, which is critical for the body to detoxify, remove cellular waste from the brain, and recover.

 5. Get Regular Exercise: